Salmacis: Sculpture

 A sculpture by François-Joseph Bosio, La nymphe Salmacis from 1826, can be seen on display at the Louvre Museum in Paris.

 A sculpture by Sir Thomas Brock of Salmacis (aka The Bather Surprised) was designed in 1868.
 It was modelled and exhibited at the Royal Academy, London in 1869.
 A variety of porcelain replicas were made from 1875 and an example was exhibited at the Paris Exhibition of 1878.

 The Fontana Greca ("Greek Fountain") is a fountain from the Renaissance period located in Gallipoli, southern Italy.
 The fountain has bas-reliefs depicting three metamorphoses in Greek mythology.
 The center bas-relief shows Eros flying beside Aphrodite, while Hermaphroditus and Salmacis are shown below laying together and embracing.

 Painting

 A painting of Salmacis in 1877 by French artist Charles Landelle was one of the most admired works at the Paris Exhibition according to The Art Journal of 1878.
 The painting depicts a startled Salmacis seated among reeds, clutching her drapery to her chest in alarm.

 Music

 The British progressive rock band Genesis wrote and performed a song entitled "Fountain of Salmacis" on their 1971 album Nursery Cryme.
-It is an epic 8 minute-long piece which tells the story of Salmacis' attempted rape of Hermaphroditus.
+It tells the story of Salmacis' attempted rape of Hermaphroditus.
 At the end of the song, the lyrics state that Salmacis and Hermaphroditus were "joined as one" and forever live beneath the lake from which the fountain appears.